Skip to main content

 Prompt 1: Validate The Opportunity Claims

-This lesson says a solo developer generated $500M in annual revenue in two months.
-Help me understand: Is this real or exaggerated?
+This lesson talks about solo developers orchestrating teams of AI agents across multiple markets.
+Help me understand: What's real today vs. what's still emerging?
 What makes this possible NOW that wasn't possible 5 years ago?
 Explain in simple terms—I don't have a business background.

 Prompt 2: Identify The Most Important Force